Mariners win first game in Chicago as Hector Santiago is ejected for violating illegal substance rule

-A bullpen that has saved the Mariners time and again in a so-far surprisingly competitive 2021 season did so once more Sunday to key a 3-2 win against the White Sox in the completion of a game that had been suspended due to rain on Saturday.
+A bullpen that has saved the Mariners time and again in a so-far surprisingly competitive 2021 season did so once more Sunday to key a 3-2 win against the White Sox in the completion of a game that had been suspended due to rain Saturday.

 Six pitchers combined to allow just six hits and two runs against the American League Central leaders, which proved enough for an offense that got three solo homers — two by Taylor Trammell, the winner in the top of the ninth with two outs and two strikes off Liam Hendricks